starlightrobotics/starlight-sensing/README.md

 ## PIR - Motion Detection Sensor 🕵️‍♀️
 Walk into the fascinating domain of motion detection with PIR sensors.
 As always, we have examples tailored for Raspberry Pi and Arduino to ease you into this thrilling experience.

+## MAX30102 - Heart Rate and Pulse Oximetry Sensor ❤️🌬️
+Embark on an enlightening expedition into the realm of heartbeats and oxygen saturation with the MAX30102 sensor.
+Let every pulse be a testament to life's rhythm as you venture deeper into understanding the human body.
+We've crafted hands-on examples for both Raspberry Pi and Arduino, ensuring you have a heartwarming and illuminating experience.